 1. When is a CAFM System Worthwhile?
 Strategic Goals and Business Cases

-Key takeaway: Some details that have not yet been covered are the CAFM software's capability for space management and CAFM System is worthwhile when existing processes noticeably suffer from Transparency, response speed, or costs, and these deficits can be measurably improved.
-Not every operation immediately needs a full version with all modules – often a narrow focus on Maintenance management or space management is enough to achieve quick benefits.
+Key takeaway: Some details that have not yet been covered are the capability of CAFM software for space management and CAFM System pays off when existing processes noticeably suffer from Transparency, response speed, or costs, and these deficits can be measurably improved.
+Not every operation immediately needs a full version with all modules – often a narrow focus on Maintenance Management or space management is sufficient to achieve quick benefits.

-- 6-point checklist with KPIs and thresholds: Number of managed properties > 50 or area portfolio > 10,000 m²; annual maintenance costs > EUR 250,000; average response time to fault reports > 48 hours; room occupancy rate < 65% or > 90% (must-have with desk sharing); number of manual interfaces to ERP/BIM > 3; compliance reports created manually > 5 hours/month.
+- 6-Point Checklist with KPIs and Thresholds: Number of managed properties > 50 or area portfolio > 10,000 m²; maintenance costs per year > EUR 250,000; average response time to fault reports > 48 hours; room occupancy rate < 65% or > 90% (must-have with desk sharing); number of manual interfaces to ERP/BIM > 3; compliance reports manually created > 5 hours/month.

-SAP EAM, BIM models (e.g.IFC) or is gaining increasing importance as companies look for ways to optimize their operating costs and focus on their core competencies.
-By outsourcing certain services to specialized providers, companies can not only save costs but also benefit from expertise that may not be available internally.
-This-Data must be synchronized in a central location, a CAFM with stable APIs is almost indispensable. - Data situation: At least 70% of the assets must be identifiable and describable, otherwise the implementation effort becomes disproportionate.
+SAP EAM, BIM models (e.g.,IFC) or IoT-Data must be synchronized centrally, a CAFM with stable APIs is almost indispensable. - Data Situation: At least 70% of the assets must be identifiable and describable, otherwise the implementation effort becomes disproportionate.

-- Budget horizon: Expect 18-36 months until the solution is amortized for larger implementations; smaller, modular PoCs can achieve break-even in 9-12 months.
+- Budget Horizon: Expect 18–36 months for a fully amortized solution for larger implementations; smaller, modular PoCs can achieve break-even in 9–12 months.

-- Organizational readiness: Does a data owner and key user team exist?
+- Organizational Readiness: Is there a data owner and key user team?
 Without responsible roles, even technically perfect solutions fail.

-- Scalability requirements: Plan for 3 years Growth; if the number of locations fluctuates significantly in the short term, prefer SaaS models.
+- Scaling Needs: Plan for 3 years growth; if the number of locations fluctuates significantly in the short term, prefer SaaS models.

-Trade-off: A lean CloudCAFM delivers quickly Transparency and lower startup costs; deep integrations with proprietary ERPBMS systems or complex customizations, however, often speak for on-premises or hybrid architectures.
-Decide based on integration effort, not preference for Cloud.
+Trade-off: A lean Cloud-CAFM delivers quickly Transparency and lower startup costs; deep integrations with proprietary ERP-/BMS systems or complex customizations, however, often speak for on-premises or hybrid architectures.
+Decide based on integration effort, not on preference for Cloud.

-Practical example: A medium-sized university with 12 buildings and numerous semester changes implemented a CAFM focusing on space occupancy and cleaning management .
+Case Study: A medium-sized university with 12 buildings and numerous semester changes implemented a CAFM focusing on space occupancy and Cleaning management .
 Within one semester, the overhead for space assignments decreased by an estimated 30%, and cleaning schedules could be created based on actual usage instead of rigid hours, which reduced personnel costs.
-The system was supplied with room data via IFCexports from CAF-BIM.
+The system was supplied with room data via IFC-exports from the CAF-BIM.

-Misconception: Many decision-makers expect CAFM to “only” reduce operating costs.
+Misconception: Many decision-makers expect CAFM to "only" reduce operating costs.
 In practice, CAFM achieves the greatest effects where processes were previously fragmented and responsibilities are clearly assigned.
-The technology is a lever, not a substitute for process work.
-Or alternatively: Where processes were previously rubbish, they remain so with CAFM ;-)
+Technology is a lever, not a substitute for process work.
+Or alternatively: Where processes were bad before, they remain bad with CAFM ;-)

-Next In today's digital age, using software solutions to create e-invoices for landlords is indispensable.
-But which: Measure three KPIs (maintenance costs, response time, space utilization) for six months before issuing a tender and use these values as a baseline for the business case calculation.
+Next Subsequently, rigorous testing is conducted to: Measure three KPIs (maintenance costs, response time, space utilization) for six months before issuing a tender and use these values as a baseline for the business case calculation.
 Check standards such as ISO 41001 for governance requirements.

 Takeaway: Decide based on concrete KPIs and data maturity, not on feature lists; invest first in data ownership and integration planning.